Bosons

 The Higgs Boson

 The Higgs boson is unlike any other boson on this list.
-It is not a force carrier.
-Instead, it is the quantum excitation of the Higgs field, a field that permeates all of space and gives mass to fundamental particles.
+It isn’t a force carrier.
+Instead, it’s the quantum excitation of the Higgs field, a field that permeates all of space and gives mass to fundamental particles.

 Key properties of the Higgs boson: